SimOS

-SimOS was a full system simulator, developed in the Stanford University in the late nineties in the research group of Mendel Rosenblum.
+SimOS was a full system simulator, developed in the Stanford University in the late 1990s in the research group of Mendel Rosenblum.
 It was enabled to run IRIX 5.3 on MIPS, and Unix variants on Alpha.

 Derivatives

 SimOS-PPC

 SimOS-PPC was forked from the original SimOS as IBM's internal project, running a modified AIX kernel and userland in an emulator, developed by Tom Keller and his team in the Austin lab of IBM.
 IBM used SimOS to facilitate development of new systems.
 The software used in this project is now publicly available for download for AIX 4.3 licensees.

 Linux/SimOS

 Linux/SimOS was "...a Linux operating system port to SimOS, which is a complete machine simulator from Stanford.
 The motivation for Linux/SimOS is to alleviate the limitations of SimOS, which only supports proprietary operating systems."

 SimBCM

 SimBCM is an open source full system simulator based on SimOS.
 It simulates BCM1250, a dual-core MIPS64 SOC of Broadcom.
 The entire source code of SimBCM is distributed under GPL.
 It is capable of running the Linux kernel or the NICTA::Pistachio L4 microkernel.